Youth

 - Leadership development and networking opportunities

-- A community of peers who value civic engagement and community leadership
+- Families are invited to build community in a community of peers who value civic engagement and community leadership

 Program Outcomes

-- Develop and implement a community summit to address a pressing issue identified by the youth
+- How to develop and implement a community summit meant to address a pressing issue they identify

 Program Design